The Ethernet Model¶

 The connections connected to the hub must have the same data rate.
 Cable lengths should be reflected in the delays of the connections.

-The EtherBus component can model a common coaxial cable found in early Ethernet LANs.
-The nodes are attached via taps at specific positions on the cable.
+The WireJunction component can also model a connection to a common coaxial cable found in early Ethernet LANs.
+Network nodes are attached to the WireJunction via a DatarateChannel.
+The WireJunction modules are connected to each other via DatarateChannel as well.
 When a node sends a signal, it will propagate along the cable in both directions at the given propagation speed.

 The Physical Layer¶